AWS S3 Data Protection

 - Objects are redundantly stored on multiple devices across multiple facilities in an S3 region.

-- Amazon S3 PUT and PUT Object copy operations synchronously store the data across multiple facilities before returning SUCCESS.
+- S3 PUT and PUT Object copy operations synchronously store the data across multiple facilities before returning SUCCESS.

 - Once the objects are stored, S3 maintains its durability by quickly detecting and repairing any lost redundancy.

 - S3 also regularly verifies the integrity of data stored using checksums.
-If Amazon S3 detects data corruption, it is repaired using redundant data.
+If S3 detects data corruption, it is repaired using redundant data.

 - In addition, S3 calculates checksums on all network traffic to detect corruption of data packets when storing or retrieving data